Michelle Watkins, RDH

 All three scenarios have the same thread in my mind.
 The hygienist made assumptions or was afraid of asking.
 I’ll admit even for myself, asking for things in my job feels like asking daddy for money at times.
 It’s uncomfortable and can be awkward.

 But I figure, the worst thing the dentist can say is no. And if the answer is still no after I’ve asked for what I want and why in a professional manner, then is this a good fit for me?

 I have a job to do and if I’m doing a professional job, I deserve to have the tools required to do the job well.
 With that said, I don’t mean the most expensive bells and whistles.
 I look for quality products to make my job easier so I can provide excellent care to my patients.

 I have also been one to consider wage in regard to benefits.
 Hygiene students often ask me, “How much should I ask to be paid?”
 Well, that depends on a lot of things: Will there be benefits?
 Will you make your own schedule?
 Will you be expected to clock out when a no-show occurs, or hit the phones?
 Will you be in charge of your hygiene supplies and be able to order what products you like to use?
 Will it be full-time?
 What will your duties be?

 So much to consider.
 I have taken high-paying jobs with no benefits, and also low-paying jobs with extra benefits that make up for it – benefits that include quality instruments, quality schedule, a great work environment, etc.

 I think the most important factor in being able to advocate for yourself in the workplace is professionalism.
-Do you come across as a dedicated professional, or are you that little girl asking daddy for money?
-Self-evaluate, take pride in your work and advocate for yourself like a professional.
+Do you come across as a dedicated professional?
+Self-evaluate, take pride in your work and advocate for yourself like the dental professional you are.
 Build relationships with your co-workers or boss to feel like you can talk to them about issues in the workplace.